 - Make no distributions to charity

 With this type of trust, the trust income is considered taxable to the beneficiaries.
 That’s true even if they don’t withdraw income from the trust.
 The trust reports income to the IRS annually and it’s allowed to take a deduction for any amounts distributed to beneficiaries.
 The trust itself is required to pay capital gains tax on earnings.
 A simple trust is also permitted to take a $300 exemption.

-Complex Trust, Explained
+Complex Trust Explained

 A complex trust also has certain criteria it must meet.
 In order for a trust to be complex, it must do one of the following each year: